toggledbits/sockproxyd/README.md

     BLKS nbytes             Set the network block size to nbytes.
 The default is 2048.
 Messages larger than the network block size are received nbytes chunks.
 It is usually not necessary to change this.
-    NTFY dev sid act pid    Set the device, serviceID, and action to be used for notification of waiting receive data.
+    NTFY dev sid act [pid]  Set the device, serviceID, and action to be used for notification of waiting receive data.
 If not used, no notification is invoked.
-                            The optional "pid" can be used as an identifier for each connection if a client device has multiple connections through the proxy (i.e. it tells you which connection has available data).
+                            The optional "pid" (string) can be used as an identifier for each conn- ection if a client device has multiple connections through the proxy (i.e. it tells you which connection has available data).
     PACE seconds            Limits the pace with which received-data notifications are sent to not more than once every "seconds" seconds.
 Default: 0, waiting received sends an immediate notification.
 If a number of datagrams